robicano22/octopodes/README.md

-Octopodes is a open-source project dedicated to facilitating the aquisition of optimizing the synergy between companies and software engineers.
+Octopodes is a open-source project dedicated to alleviating the stress of applying for jobs!

+So go forth and clone!